How to Fix Fallout 4 Crash on Startup in Computer

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to all flagged devices to automatically download the correct version of their driver (you can do this with the FREE version).
+3) Click the Update button next to a flagged graphics device to automatically download the correct version of their driver (you can do this with the FREE version).
 Then install it in your computer.

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).